idle-lab/idle-lab/README.md

 ### 👋 关于我 | About Me

-- 🔭 I am currently working at [timeplus](https://www.timeplus.com/).
+- 🔭 I am currently looking for a job 😭.

 - 💬 You can read my blog: [![Static Badge](https://img.shields.io/badge/Made%20By%20CYB-black?logo=github)](https://idle-lab.github.io/ ).